 • Cognitive impairments such as memory, attention, or concentration struggles

-PTSD can develop after physical trauma, such as an accident or natural disaster, or due to psychological trauma alone, such as seeing someone die or being mugged at gunpoint.
+PTSD can develop after physical trauma, such as an injury or accident, or due to psychological trauma alone, such as seeing someone die or being emotionally abused.

 PTSD and Traumatic Brain Injury Causes

-PTSD shares a considerable amount of overlap with traumatic brain injury (TBI), and researchers are trying to figure out why.
-Not only are the two conditions difficult for clinicians to distinguish between, but they also frequently occur together.
+PTSD shares a considerable amount of overlap with traumatic brain injury (TBI), and researchers are still investigating this connection.
+Not only are the two conditions difficult for clinicians to distinguish, but they also frequently co-occur.

-A large study of US Army soldiers who fought in Operation Iraqi Freedom reported that 43.9% of the soldiers who had TBI with loss of consciousness also met diagnostic criteria for PTSD.
-Another study reported that having a TBI doubled the chance of developing PTSD.
+A large study of U.S. Army soldiers who fought in Operation Iraqi Freedom reported that 43.9% of the soldiers who had TBI with loss of consciousness also met diagnostic criteria for PTSD.
+Another study reported that having a TBI doubled the risk of developing PTSD.

-Traumatic brain injuries are generally caused by a blow to the head, injuries that pierce the skull and brain, or things such as whiplash that can cause the brain to bump into the skull.
-Like PTSD, TBI is not limited to combat vets; every year, at least 1.5 million people in the US experience a TBI.
+Traumatic brain injuries are generally caused by a blow to the head, injuries that pierce the skull and brain, or actions such as whiplash that can cause the brain to bump into the skull.
+Like PTSD, TBI is not limited to combat Veterans; every year, at least 1.5 million people in the US experience a TBI.

-Depending on the severity, TBI can be mild, moderate, or severe.
-It’s even possible to have a TBI and not even know it!
-Mild TBIs (mTBI), also known as concussion, can involve the following symptoms
+Depending on the severity, TBI can be classified as mild, moderate, or severe.
+It’s even possible to have experienced a TBI and not even realize it.
+Mild TBIs (mTBI), also known as concussions, can involve the following symptoms:

 • Headache